Meeting Rooms Check If A Person Can Attend All Meetings In C++ - C++ Programming Tutorial

 Sorting the Meetings:

-Sorting the list of meetings based on their start times is the most time-consuming operation in this approach.
-The sorting algorithm typically used (like std::sort) has a time complexity of O(nlogn), where n is the number of meetings.
+Arranging the meeting list in order of their starting times stands out as the most time-intensive task within this strategy.
+The common sorting algorithm employed, such as std::sort, exhibits a time complexity of O(nlogn), with n representing the total count of meetings.

 Processing Meetings with the Min-Heap:

-The overall time complexity is O(nlogn) This is because sorting the meetings dominates the time complexity, and heap operations add a logarithmic factor.
+The primary time complexity is O(nlogn) due to the dominant sorting of meetings, with heap operations contributing a logarithmic factor.

 Space Complexity